 India has the second largest agricultural land in the world.
 About 60% of rural Indian households make their living from agriculture.
-The agriculture industry saw a growth at a CAGR of 16.4% over FY10 to FY18.
+The agro based industry saw a growth at a CAGR of 16.4% over FY10 to FY18.
 Agricultural exports from India reached US$ 38.54 billion in FY19 and in FY20 (till November 2019) US$ 22.69 billion.
 With many initiatives for farmers, the government aims to double farmers' income by 2022.
 So we have compiled a list of Indian Agricultural startups that are making a name and increasing their growth in quick succession.

 Agriculture sector in India is suffering from a variety of problems like the use of outdated equipment, improper infrastructure, and farmers unable to access a wider range of markets with ease while making just limited profits on crop sales.
 Proper infrastructure and supply chain management are the more pressing concerns.
 With improvement in areas of technology, digitization and startup culture growing rapidly, there are many new ones entering the Indian startup ecosystem.
-The agritech startups are providing information, techniques and efficiencies to farmers.
+The agro based startups are providing information, techniques and efficiencies to farmers.